scylladb/scylladb/docs/dev/per-partition-rate-limit.md

 Read repair, hints, batch replay, CDC preimage query and internal system queries are _not_ counted to the limit.

-Paxos and counters are not covered in current implemenation.
+Paxos and counters are not covered in current implementation.

 ### Coordinator is not a replica